Burke Developmental Road – Normanton To Mareeba, QLD

 Miles From Nowhere

 You won’t encounter much – if any – traffic and station homesteads are few and far between.
 In fact the only station near the road is Dunbar Station.
-It’s right up near the Mitchell River (see map below) and has its own airstrip.
+It’s right up near the Mitchell River (see map above) and has its own airstrip.
 In these parts, a light plane would pretty well be an essential item.
 Dunbar Station’s a long way from any town.

 The house itself is a classic Queenslander, perfectly suited to the climate.
 Apparently there’s a notorious crossing of the Mitchell River not far to the North.
 You can take this as a “shortcut” to Cape York, but it’s not for the inexperienced.